UniversalScientificTechnologies/xDOS_doc/AIRDOS/batdatunit01.md

 # BATDATUNIT01 - Power and data storage

 The [BATDATUNIT01](https://github.com/mlab-modules/BATDATUNIT01) is a specialized module optimized for use in the AIRDOS04 series of detectors.
-The AIRDOS04, designed to efficiency with use of modularity, separates calibrated sensor from its data storage and power supply functions.
+The AIRDOS04, designed for efficiency with the use of modularity, separates the calibrated sensor from its data storage and power supply functions.
 These functions are integrated to interchangeable modules, which also act as processor units with firmware, data storage, and power sources.

 ![BATDATUNIT01 out of AIRDOS04 sensor unit](https://raw.githubusercontent.com/mlab-modules/BATDATUNIT01/BATDATUNIT01B/doc/img/BATDATUNIT01.jpg)

 The separation of the data storage and power supply from the detection part results from a requirement to ease of periodic maintenance of the AIRDOS04 detector.
 By compartmentalizing these functions, the detector allows for easier upgrades, maintenance, and customization based on specific user needs or changing technological advancements.

 The concept of an interchangeable digital part significantly reduces the maintenance time required to keep the detector operational.
-Maintenance on-site (such as on-board aircraft) involves swapping the digital part with another unit that is pre-prepared with cleared data storage, updated firmware and charged accumulator.
+Maintenance on-site (such as on-board aircraft) involves swapping the digital part with another unit that is pre-prepared with cleared data storage, updated firmware, and a charged accumulator.

 All the firmware for the detector is also located in this digital part (BATDATUNIT).
 This ensures that firmware updates can be safely prepared out of the experiment site, off the aircraft, so that the time required for regular maintenance is not extended by firmware updates.

 1. **Integrated Data Storage and Power Supply**: The BATDATUNIT01 has substantial data storage capacity, allowing for data accumulation over prolonged periods.
-It also includes a built-in power source, which is important for the detector's long-term autonomous operation, or in the cases in environments where external power may not be readily available.
+It also includes a built-in power source, which is important for the detector's long-term autonomous operation, or in cases in environments where external power may not be readily available.

 1. **Embedded Processor with Firmware**: BATDATUNIT01 contains a microcontroller that controls the entire detector system and peripherals.
-This processor is loaded with the firmware located also in BATDATUNIT01, ensuring proper detector operation and can be off site updated with new features or improvements.
+This processor is loaded with the firmware located also in BATDATUNIT01, ensuring proper detector operation, and can be off-site updated with new features or improvements.

 1. **Environmental Sensors**: The module is fitted with internal sensors, including a thermometer, hygrometer, and barometer.
 These sensors provide information on the ambient environment, factors that can be important for more precise data processing.